danielhmeir/oneness/levels-of-consciousness.md

 For growth, a person should establish constructive routines on each level, make them available to others and move on to the next one.

-On the physical level one should establish healthy routines for sleep, hygiene, food, physical activity and rest.
-Then make them available to others.
-[Body]
+On the **physical** level one should establish healthy routines for sleep, hygiene, food, physical activity and rest.
+Then make them available to others. \[Body\]

 On the next level one should acquire income that is not harmful and to manage finances thoughtfully.
 One should allocate a part of the income to charity or to volunteer.
-On this level a person should also establish a healthy relationship.
-[Possessions and family]
+On this level a person should also establish a healthy relationship. \[**Possessions** and **family**\]

-On the next level one should treat others with respect, gratitude and care.
-[Status]
+On the next level one should treat others with respect, gratitude and care. \[**Status**\]

-On the next level one should develop the ability to be grateful for everything.
-[Emotions]
+On the next level one should develop the ability to be grateful for everything. \[**Emotions**\]

 On the next level one should develop pattern recognition, ability to see connections, ability to reason, ability to ask questions and apply these to problem solving and creativity.
 The best tool for this is math.
 Most people have rudimentary ideas about math and find it useless, boring and hard.
 But it is the main instrument to improve thinking.
 And only then you see where your thinking was before.
 One option is to study a field where math is applied such as some sciences and technologies.
-Then make these methods available to others.
-[Intellect]
+Then make these methods available to others. \[**Intellect**\]

 On the next level you should realize that any experiences, including thoughts and feelings, are outside of you.
 You observe them and choose to focus on them.
 At this stage you should learn to observe without intervening.
-Every day allocate at least 45 minutes to sit with a straight back and over time you will detach layer by layer from all experiences and will return to being you at which point you’ll stop being individual but you’ll return being the One Source of everything.
-[Vanishing into the Beyond]
+Every day allocate at least 45 minutes to sit with a straight back and over time you will detach layer by layer from all experiences and will return to being you at which point you’ll stop being individual but you’ll return being the One Source of everything. \[**Vanishing** into the **Beyond**\]

-The last level of return will happen by itself.
-[Return]
+The last level of return will happen by itself. \[**Return**\]

-**Attitude to the Beyond**
+**Attitude towards the Beyond**

 Each level of consciousness guides not only how we function in the physical world but how we perceive what is broadly called spiritual.

-People dominated by the body may attain harmony with nature.
+People dominated by the **body** may attain harmony with nature.

-People interested in possessions may attain harmony with the flow of life.
+People interested in **possessions** may attain harmony with the flow of life.

-People with ambitions may attain harmony with the energy of nature.
+People with ambitions may attain harmony with the energy of nature. \[**status**\]

-People dominated by emotions may perceive being surrounded by the Divine.
+People dominated by **emotions** may perceive being surrounded by the Divine.
 On the lower levels they perceive the Divine through intermediaries such as people of the past and present or imaginary deities.
 Then people feel submission before the Divine directly without intermediaries.
 Then come gratitude, love, passion, bliss, peace, compassion.

-People dominated by reason cannot perceive anything by reason.
+People dominated by **reason** cannot perceive anything by reason.
 Reason is a useful tool but it is a barrier to perception even when it says that there is something beyond.

-The next levels of consciousness seek and attain vanishing in the face of the Beyond.
+The next levels of consciousness seek and attain **vanishing** in the face of the **Beyond**.

 **Groups**